- First we start off by analyzing base stats of a weapon to find potential viable builds and mod-setups

 Other than this type of melee modding – same principals go for melee weapons as you have seen earlier in this article – for example if you notice a melee weapon have high Slash damage, it might be worth looking into capitalizing on that, or if a weapon have high base status chance focus on that etc.

-Wall attacks are basically – probably never ever used, it’s when you “latch” onto a wall with your right-click and attack from the wall – for some weird reason this supposedly usually does increased damage for melee weapons, don’t ask me why though, because I cannot understand it myself :P
+Wall attacks are basically – probably never ever used, it’s when you “latch” onto a wall with your right-click (on PC) and attack from the wall – for some weird reason this supposedly usually does increased damage for melee weapons, don’t ask me why though, because I cannot understand it myself :P

 Spin attack and Leap attack